d12frosted/elpa-mirror/melpa/ejc-sql-readme.txt

-;;; Commentary:

-;; ejc-sql turns Emacs into simple SQL client, it uses JDBC connection to ;; databases via clojure/java.jdbc lib.
+ejc-sql turns Emacs into simple SQL client, it uses JDBC connection to databases via clojure/java.jdbc lib.

-;; See README.md for detailed description.
+See README.md for detailed description.